ravjotsandhu/ravjotsandhu/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning full stack development and deep learning
-- 👯 I’m looking to collaborate on Frontend projects, Ethereum blockchain based projects
+- 👯 I’m looking to collaborate on Hackathons in bockchain, ML/DL and Devops
-- 🤔 I’m looking for help with solidity
+- 🤔 I’m looking for help with Typescript
 - Languages I'm proficient in currently: C++, Python, Javascript
 <!--
 **RavjotSandhu/RavjotSandhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.